 - Breaking open or violating the seals or locks of any ballot box or voting machine used or in use at an election.

 - Willfully damaging or destroying a ballot box or voting machine.

 - Possessing a ballot box or voting machine unless lawfully authorized.

 - Concealing, withholding, or destroying a ballot box or voting machine, or fraudulently or forcibly adding to or diminishing the number of ballots legally deposited in the box or the totals on the voting machine.

-- Willfully destroying, mutilating, defacing, falsifying, or fraudulently removing or secreting any record, election list of voters, affidavit, return, statement of votes, certificates, poll book, or of any paper, document, or vote of any description
+- Willfully destroying, mutilating, defacing, falsifying, or fraudulently removing or secreting any record, election list of voters, affidavit, return, statement of votes, certificates, poll book, or any paper, document, or vote of any description.

-- Disclosing the name of any candidate voted for by another person or the contents of his or her ballot.
+- Disclosing the name of any candidate voted for by another person or the contents of their ballot.

-- Obstructing or attempting to obstruct any person attempting to lawfully vote.
+- Obstructing or attempting to obstruct any person attempting to vote lawfully.

 - Opening the envelope containing another person’s absentee ballot, or destroying, modifying, or altering another person’s absentee ballot.

 - Return, solicit to return, or agree to return an absent voter ballot to a clerk responsible for collecting absentee ballots.